Kino's Journey: Art books and manga

 A 96-page art book containing illustrations by Kouhaku Kuroboshi was released by ASCII Media Works in March 2003.
 The book contained illustrations from Kino's Journey and the Allison series of light novels, which is created by the same people as Kino's Journey.
 Also included in the art book are original illustrations never released in the novel volumes, and an original Kino's Journey short story by Keiichi Sigsawa.
 Two more artbooks from Kouhaku Kuroboshi were released in commemoration of the novel series' 15th anniversary.
 These artbooks include illustrations from Kino's Journey up to the 18th volume, Gakuen Kino, all of the Allison light novels, and other novels by Keiichi Sigsawa, as well as artwork by Kouhaku Kuroboshi as Takeshi Iizuka.

 Three picture books were also released by ASCII Media Works under their Dengeki Bunko Visual Novel label.
 The first, released on December 3, 2003, contained forty-eight pages and is entitled Country of Memories —Their Memories— (記憶の国 —Their Memories—, Kioku no Kuni —Their Memories—).
 The first picture book came bundled with an audio CD containing image songs (one of which is based on the tune of Pachelbel's Canon).
 The second book, released on October 19, 2005, contained eighty pages and is entitled The Traveler's Story —You— (旅人の話 —You—, Tabibito no Hanashi —You—).
 The second book was released in two editions, with the difference between the two being a DVD of the first animated film Kino's Journey: In Order to Do Something —Life Goes On—.
 The third book, released on December 25, 2007, contained 40 pages and is entitled My Country —Own Will— (わたしの国 —Own Will—, Watashi no Kuni —Own Will—).
 The third book came bundled with a DVD of the second animated film Kino's Journey: Country of Illness —For You—.

 A manga adaptation of the spin-off series Gakuen Kino was illustrated by the dōjinshi group Dennō Ōwadan.
 It began serialization in volume 10 of ASCII Media Works' Dengeki G's Festival!
 Comic released on February 23, 2010.
 The manga continued serialization until volume 14 of Dengeki G's Festival!
 Comic published on October 26, 2010.
 It was transferred to ASCII Media Works' Dengeki G's Magazine with the December 2010 issue and ran until the June 2012 issue.
 It was compiled in three volumes.
-A manga adaptation of Kino's Journey, drawn by Iruka Shiomiya, began serialization in the April 2017 issue of Kodansha's Shonen Magazine Edge released on March 17, 2017.
-It has been collected in eight tankōbon volumes as of September 2020.
-An English translation has been published by Kodansha USA under the Vertical Comics imprint since February 2019.
-A second manga, with art by Gou, began serialization in the July 2017 issue of ASCII Media Works' Dengeki Daioh magazine released on May 27, 2017.
-It has been collected in five tankōbon volumes as of February 2020.
+A manga adaptation of Kino's Journey, drawn by Iruka Shiomiya, was serialized in Kodansha's Shōnen Magazine Edge from March 17, 2017, to August 17, 2020.
+Its chapters were collected in eight tankōbon volumes.
+An English translation was published by Kodansha USA under the Vertical Comics imprint from February 2019 to April 2021.
+A second manga, with art by Gou, was serialized from the July 2017 issue of ASCII Media Works' Dengeki Daioh magazine released on May 27, 2017, to the February 2020 issue released on December 27, 2019.
+It was collected in five tankōbon volumes.